Batene/Bamanankan/README.md

 - saves result to files in Results folder

 htmlreaderALL.py
-- reader for html files
+- reader for Daba HTML files
 - it´s a modified xml reader of NLTK: nltk.corpus.reader.xmldocs; uses parts of HTMLReader of Kirill Maslinsky

 indivTaggers.py